zavalyshyn/Face-Recognition/README.md

 ## Face Detection and Recognition

-Done entirely with [OpenCV] (https://github.com/opencv/opencv) with additional Face module from [OpenCV-contrib] (https://github.com/opencv/opencv_contrib) repository.
+Done entirely with [OpenCV](https://github.com/opencv/opencv) with additional Face module from [OpenCV-contrib](https://github.com/opencv/opencv_contrib) repository.

-I've reused some [code] (https://github.com/opencv-java) and followed the [tutorials] (http://opencv-java-tutorials.readthedocs.io/en/latest/index.html) provided by [Luigi De Russis] (https://github.com/luigidr).
+I've reused some [code](https://github.com/opencv-java) and followed the [tutorials](http://opencv-java-tutorials.readthedocs.io/en/latest/index.html) provided by [Luigi De Russis](https://github.com/luigidr).
 Other relevant sources are mentioned below.

-The main problem of all the face recognition tutorials or code samples I've found is that they were all based on OpenCV version 2.4 or used external libraries like [JavaCV] (https://github.com/bytedeco/javacv).
+The main problem of all the face recognition tutorials or code samples I've found is that they were all based on OpenCV version 2.4 or used external libraries like [JavaCV](https://github.com/bytedeco/javacv).
 My code is based on the latest version of OpenCV 3.1.0.
 In this version some of the methods are different from the previous versions, for instance method MatVector is not available anymore (and most of the code samples I've found depended on it).
 I also didn't want to use external libraries to keep it clean and neat.

 ###### Usage